Get Ready for Day One

 Middle School (Grades 6–8)

-• The Summer of June, by Jamie Sumner
+• The Summer of Lost Letters, by Hannah Reynolds

 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more great recommendations in the Mental Health Awareness Collection on Sora!
+You can also find even more great recommendations in the Summer Reading Collection on Sora!

 Missed our previous book recommendations?